 It’s important to talk with the council now

-On March 31, County Executive Alan McCarthy presented his first proposed budget to the county council.
+In March, County Executive Alan McCarthy presented his proposed budget to the county council.
 Now the budget is in the hands of the council and the various departments covered by the county budget will appear before the council to plead the case for their specific funding.
 Between now and the vote to approve the budget in early June, the council will deliberate and accept public comment.

 That’s where we come in.